 - Consensus forecast

 - Previous result

 - Actual result

 We’ve come to the end of our overview of trading and investing events.
-To learn more about fundamental analysis, join Admirals free webinars, including live trading sessions held every morning by expert trader Markus Gabel where you can watch trading and investing in news events analysed in real time.
+To learn more about fundamental analysis, join Admirals free webinars, including live trading sessions held every morning by expert traders where you can watch trading and investing in news events analyzed in real time.

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Please note that such trading analysis is not a reliable indicator for any current or future performance, as circumstances may change over time.
 Before making any investment decisions, you should seek advice from independent financial advisors to ensure you understand the risks.